 PCA Arizona’s family of programs are all designed to promote child well-being, strengthen families, and prevent child maltreatment.
-Research confirms that providing education and support to parents prior to or just after birth of a child is the most effective prevention strategy.

 PCA Arizona is providing evidence-based programs such as: